madeindjs/portfolio/books/api-on-rails-6-en/chapter07.md

-[#chapter07-placing-orders]
+---
-= API on Rails 6: Placing Orders
+title: API on Rails 6 - Placing Orders [7/9]
+layout: book
+previous: /books/api-on-rails-6-en/chapter06.html
+next: /books/api-on-rails-6-en/chapter08.html
+---

 In the previous chapter, we handle associations between products and users and serialize them to scale fast and easy.
 Now it is time to start placing orders, which is going to be a more complex situation.
 We will handle associations between these three models.
 We have to be smart enough to handle the JSON output we are delivering.

 In this chapter, we will make several things, which I list below:

-* Create an `Order` model with its corresponding specs
+- Create an `Order` model with its corresponding specs
-* Handle JSON output association between the order user and product models
+- Handle JSON output association between the order user and product models
-* Send a confirmation email with the order summary
+- Send a confirmation email with the order summary

 So now everything is clear, we can get our hands dirty.
 You can clone the project up to this point with: